 - Scratches are more visible in the dark hardwood.

-If you are looking to buy the perfect dark wood for your project, we have many options available here at CameroomTimberExportSarl.
+If you are looking to buy the perfect types of dark wood for your project, we have many options available here at CameroomTimberExportSarl.
 Contact us to enquire about the availability and the best price for premium quality wood species, mahogany, wenge, walnut, ebony, teak, and more.